top of page

 We've derived great benefits from the manipulation of chemicals - along with some serious problems

-Below are a few infamous chemicals, but there are many more (see toxic list at bottom of page).
+What follows is a sampling of a few infamous chemicals, but there are many more (see bottom of page).

 ==============================================